htcondor/htcondor/docs/man-pages/condor_submit_dag.rst

     defaults to 0 (unlimited).
  **-dagman **\ *DagmanExecutable*
-    Allows the specification of an alternate *condor_dagman* executable to be used instead of the one found in the user’s path.
+    Allows the specification of an alternate *condor_dagman* executable to be used instead of the one found in the user's path.
 This must be a fully qualified path.
  **-maxpre **\ *NumberOfPreScripts*
     Sets the maximum number of PRE scripts within the DAG that may be